 As appropriate for their age and maturity, pupils are encouraged to be responsible for their reliever inhaler, which is to be brought to school and kept in a school bag to be used as required.
-A spare named inhaler should be brought to school and given to the class teacher for use if the pupil's inhaler is lost or forgotten.
+A spare named inhaler should be brought to school and given to the class teacher / lead 1st Aider for use if the pupil's inhaler is lost or forgotten and stored in the asthma kit at Main Reception.